Talhotblond (2009 film)

 Talhotblond is a 2009 documentary directed by Barbara Schroeder.
 It details an Internet love triangle that resulted in a real-life murder.

 Plot

-Thomas Montgomery (screen name: marinesniper), a 47-year-old married man, pleaded guilty to murdering his 22-year-old co-worker Brian Barrett (screen name: beefcake).
+Thomas Montgomery (screen name: marinesniper), a 47-year-old married man in Clarence, New York, pleaded guilty to murdering his 22-year-old co-worker Brian Barrett (screen name: beefcake).
 The two men were involved in a love triangle with "Jessi", whom they thought to be an 18-year-old girl with the screen name 'talhotblond'.
 While both men knew each other from work, neither had ever met "Jessi" in person.

 In the beginning of their online relationship, Thomas presented himself as an 18-year-old man named "Tommy" who was in basic training and later deployed.
 His wife later discovered the affair and revealed the truth to "Jessi", but the two continued to chat.